mialkin/docs/csharp/types/override-gethashcode.md

-# Why override `GetHashCode` when `Equals` is overridden
+# Override `GetHashCode` when `Equals` is overridden

-If two objects considered to be equal they _must_ return the same hash code, but reverse is not necessary: two object may return the same hash code, but they can be not equal.
-If you override `Equals` method you must also override `GetHashCode` method, because if you don't than two objects which are in fact equal will likely end up residing in different buckets inside of dictionary of `HashSet<T>`.
-Therefore you will have multiple equal keys in your dictionary/hash set.
+When two objects are equal they _must_ return the same hash code, but reverse is not necessary: two object may return the same hash code, but they can be not equal.

+If you override `Equals` method you must also override `GetHashCode` method, because if you don't than two objects which are in fact equal will likely end up residing in different buckets inside of `Dictionary<TKey,TValue>` of `HashSet<T>`.
+Therefore you will have multiple equal keys in your dictionary or hash table.

 Below `GetHashCode` will be called twice: right before `a1` and `a2` are added into the dictionary; and `Equals` will be called once: before `a2` is added: